 I will always argue that Warsaw is the best city in Poland.
 And it’s not just because I was born there.
 Many people will tell you that there are better cities in Poland to visit and you shouldn’t spend a lot of time in Warsaw.
 That’s because they don’t fully understand Warsaw’s history and the effort it took to rebuilt it.
 For me, to understand Warsaw is to love it.
-Those that dismiss it as a large city with unremarkable architecture and lack of charm, miss out on a truly spectacular story.
+Those that dismiss it as a large city with unremarkable architecture and lack of charm miss out on a truly spectacular story.

-I’ve read a few blogs on Warsaw and most seemed pretty superficial, focusing on the food, things to do and brief mention of its war-related past.
+I’ve read a few blogs on Warsaw, and most seemed pretty superficial, focusing on the food, things to do and a brief mention of its war-related past.
 While you can’t dismiss the historical importance of what happened during the war, Warsaw deserves more of a story.
-I haven’t written about Warsaw and Poland before as it’s been a long time since I’ve been there until now.
+I haven’t written about Warsaw and Poland before as it’s been a long time since I’ve been there, until now.
 However, I wanted to provide a narrative that I think is missing in the many travel blogs I’ve read.

 Returning to Warsaw after so many years was an interesting experience.
-The memories, or rather flashes of past events rushed inside my head.
+The memories, or rather flashes of past events, rushed inside my head.
 They were more like bits of a movie I must have seen before rather than actual events.
-Some of it made me sad, while curious at the same time.
+Some of it made me sad while curious at the same time.

 The city has changed quite a bit since then.

 I travelled with my friend Kathryn, who has never been to Poland before.
 During our short time, I wanted to show her some of Warsaw’s essences and the city where my family comes from.
 Not an easy feat in a short time, but definitely an introduction.

 Enjoying this post?
 You might like to read Fun facts about Poland!